hosford42/pyramids/README.md

 the bottom up using principles of dynamic programming.
 The parses are then scored for quality and presented in order of descending rank.
-The parser is also capable of accepting feedback as to which parses are or are not acceptable, adaptively adjusting its scoring measures to improve future parse quality and ranking.
+The parser is also capable of accepting feedback as to which parses are or are not acceptable, adaptively adjusting its scoring to improve future parse quality and ranking.
 Parses are returned as trees but can also be used to generate graphs representing the semantic relationships between words.
 The syntactic rules of the parser can also be run in reverse to generate sentences from semantic graphs resembling those it produces.